apache/druid/docs/querying/sql-window-functions.md

 ...
 ```

 Window frames, set in ROWS and RANGE expressions, limit the set of rows used for the windowed aggregation.
-The general syntax is:

-ROWS AND RANGE accept the following values start and end :
+ROWS and RANGE accept the following values for `range start` and `range end`:
-- UNBOUND PRECEDING - from the beginning of the partition as order by the order expression
+- UNBOUND PRECEDING: from the beginning of the window as ordered by the order expression
-- N ROWS PRECEDING - N rows before the current row as ordered by the order expression
+- _N_ ROWS PRECEDING: _N_ rows before the current row as ordered by the order expression
-- CURRENT ROW - the current row
+- CURRENT ROW: the current row
-- N ROWS FOLLOWING - N rows after the current row as ordered by the order expression
+- _N_ ROWS FOLLOWING: _N_ rows after the current row as ordered by the order expression
-- UNBOUNDED FOLLOWING - to the end of the partition as ordered by the order expression
+- _UNBOUNDED FOLLOWING_: to the end of the window as ordered by the order expression

-See (Example with window frames)(#example-with-window-frames) for more detail.
+See [Example with window frames](#example-with-window-frames) for more detail.

-Druid applies the GROUP BY dimensions first before calculating all non-window aggregation functions.
-Then it applies the window function over the aggregate results.
+Druid applies the GROUP BY dimensions before calculating all non-window aggregation functions.
+Then it applies the window function over the aggregated results.

 :::note